RepoBean/Workout-Tracker-WebApp/README.md

 ### First-Time Setup

-1.  **Create the Admin User:**
+1.  **Create the First User Account:**
-    Access the frontend (http://localhost:3000) and follow the prompts to create your initial administrator account. **Make sure to use the username `admin`** for this first account, as the seed script requires it.
+    Access the frontend (http://localhost:3000) and follow the prompts to create your initial user account.
+This first user will be associated with any data loaded by the seed script.

 2.  **Run the Database Seeding Script (Optional but Recommended):**
-    After creating the `admin` user, you can populate the database with the default exercise library and sample workout plans.
+    After creating the first user, you can populate the database with the default exercise library and sample workout plans.
 Open a new terminal in the project root directory and run:
     ```bash
     docker compose exec backend python -m app.seed_data.seed_db
     ```